Canada Defamation: Legal Overview

 Ontario passed a new law designed to mitigate slander and libel lawsuits that “unduly restrict free expression in the public interest.”
 In other words, officials in the province are trying to cut down on the number of defamation cases clogging the courts, so they’re making the slander and libel statutes harder to win.
 You can read more about it here.

-Thanks to an international network of attorneys, Kelly / Warner regularly handles Canada defamation cases.
+Thanks to an international network of attorneys, RM Warner Law regularly handles Canada defamation cases.
 Contact us.